-The Clear Data button is enabled if you select an application that is wrapped with the Data Wipe policy.
+The Clear Data button is enabled if you select an app with the Data Wipe policy applied.
 Use it to remove all user data from the selected application.
 For more information, see Delete Application Data from a Device.

-This section lists all the applications that the user can install through EASE on to that device.
+This section lists all the applications that the user can install through Apperian on to that device.
 On Android, the list includes native applications only.
-On iOS, Windows 8/10, and Windows Phone, this list also includes public apps.
+On iOS and Windows this list also includes public apps.